pezkuwichain/pezkuwi-sdk/bridges/docs/high-level-overview.md

 Outside of the messaging pallet, we have a set of adapters, where messages and delivery proofs are regular storage proofs.
 The proofs are generated at the bridged chain and require bridged chain finality.
 So messages pallet, in this case, depends on one of the finality pallets.
 The messages are XCM messages and we are using XCM executor to dispatch them on receival.
-You may find more info in [Polkadot <> Kusama Bridge](./polkadot-kusama-bridge-overview.md) document.
+You may find more info in [Pezkuwi <> Kusama Bridge](./pezkuwi-kusama-bridge-overview.md) document.

 More: [pallet level documentation and code](../modules/messages/).